 Alternatively, wander up Teinfaltstraße to find the huge Rathausplatz market.

-If it gets too cold for you, leave the market while keeping the abbey on your right to find one of Vienna’s nicer coffee houses (Café Diglas at Schottengasse 2, home of the generously-sized banana slice).
+If it gets too cold for you, leave the Freyung square while keeping the abbey on your right to reach one of Vienna’s nicer coffee houses (Café Diglas at Schottengasse 2, home to my favourite banana slice).

-Should you feel the need to load up on culture points before or after gorging on market delights, the Schottenstift Museum leads off from the square (look for its famous 15th-century altar panels).
+And should you feel the need to load up on culture points before or after gorging on market delights, then the square and surrounds offer several strong options.
+For example:

 How to get to the Freyung

-The market is a short walk from the major sights in the city centre and just south of Schottentor (on the U2 subway line and tram lines 1, D, 37, 38, 40, 41, 42, 43, 44 and 71 – yep, a lot of trams stop at Schottentor).
-The 1A bus stops at the Freyung itself (the Teinfaltstrasse stop).
+The market is a short walk from the major sights in the city centre and just south of Schottentor, which is on the U2 subway line and tram lines 1, D, 37, 38, 40, 41, 42, 43, 44 and 71.
+(Yep, a lot of trams stop at Schottentor.)
+The 1A bus stops at the Freyung itself: the Teinfaltstrasse stop.

 Address: Freyung, 1010 Vienna | Website